-An Experienced Massachusetts Attorney Will Protect Your Assets Prior to Marriage and During Divorce
+An Experienced Chester County Attorney Will Protect Your Assets Prior to Marriage and During Divorce

 What are Prenuptial, antenuptial, or post-nuptial agreements?
 They are one in the same; an antenuptial agreement is also known as a prenuptial agreement.
 Historically, prenuptial/antenuptial agreements were used when a person of wealth was trying to protect their family's wealth from the new spouse, or to protect and preserve assets for children of his or her first marriage.

 In today's society, people are waiting until their late-twenties or mid-thirties before they tie the knot for the first time.
 By that time, the couples usually have individually established careers and may have accumulated substantial assets in his or her individual names often in the form of real estate, retirement plans or other investments.
 Today, younger clients are now signing prenuptial agreements to protect their premarital assets and the appreciation in value of these premarital assets in the unfortunate event of a potential divorce.

 Prenuptial agreements are also especially important when the client either solely owns a premarital business or is a partner in a premarital business.
 Pursuant to Pennsylvania law, without a prenuptial agreement, any appreciation in value of a premarital business which accrues during the marriage is marital property or could be considered marital property.
 Having to pay a spouse for his or her share of the appreciation in value of a business which accrued during the marriage can also be devastating to the continuation of a business and the business partners.
 A prenuptial agreement is the legal device used to exclude a premarital business and its appreciation in value from the marital estate.